joelosw/DataMining/README.md

 **To be implemented**

-* Apriori Algorithm - to identify strong Associations - started
+* Apriori Algorithm - to identify strong Associations - started, pruning seems to destroy some frequent itemsets!
 * Decision Tree Creation - self explaining